This page tells you about using massage therapy when you have cancer. There is information about

 - Research into teaching massage to carers

 Massage therapy is a system of treatment that works by stroking, kneading, tapping or pressing the soft tissues of the body.
 It aims to relax you mentally and physically.
 It has been used for centuries.
-Massage may concentrate on the muscles or on the acupuncture points.
+Massage may concentrate on the muscles, the soft tissues, or on the acupuncture points.